Sen. Ernst's Dem challenger seen backing Black Lives Matter group, despite no position on campaign website

 Greenfield’s husband, Steve Miller, added that she has “been working with all the Black leaders” across the state.
 He said Republicans were “using that law-and-order thing and we know all about that bull----.”

-Campaign staffer campaign staffer Brittan Ostby also confirmed Greenfield supported BLM.*
+Campaign staffer Brittan Ostby also confirmed Greenfield supported BLM.*

 The Greenfield campaign did not immediately respond to Fox News’ request for comment.

-Note: Correction: An earlier version of this story said Ostby's wife told him to "make sure" Greenfield supported Black Lives Matter before signing up.
-That comment was made by the person who shot the video, not his wife.